 Obstruction Light – A light indicating the presence of an object which is dangerous to an aircraft in flight.

 Noise Contour – A line on a map that represents equal levels of noise exposure.
 The Airport uses the FAA computer model, the Integrated Noise Model (INM), to calculate noise contours based on the current aircraft fleet mix.
 The number of annual flights, aircraft types, flight tracks, runway use and time of day are critical inputs to the noise contour model.
 The unit plotted on the map is the Day / Night Noise Level (DNL) in 5-decibel increments for DNL values of 60, 65, 70, 75 and 80.
 The FAA defines significant noise exposure as an area within the annual 65 DNL noise contour.
 Federal guidelines, adopted for appropriate land use planning, identify incompatible residential land use within an annual average noise exposure of 65 DNL or higher.
+An image of the Airport's Noise Contour Map is shown below.

 (Airspace) Elevation Contour – A continuous line of consistent elevation expressed in feet above mean sea level (AMSL) that follows a sloped airspace imaginary surface as a means of identifying and locating approximate height restrictions over an area in close proximity to an airport.